 - 2022-present: Assistant professor, Department of Sociology, Utrecht University

-- 2021-present: Honorary research fellow, Department of Security & Crime Science, University College London
+- 2021-2023: Honorary research fellow, Department of Security & Crime Science, University College London

 - 2021-2022: Scientific project manager, Research and Documentation Centre, Ministry of Justice and Security (Netherlands)